f0psi/Toolbox/README.md

 ### DirCheckWithTelegramNotification.py:
 Just checks if a new File was created in a specific dir.
 If so a notification will be send with "telegram-send".
 Befor using you need to setup telegram-send --> https://github.com/rahiel/telegram-send

+### Simple-SSRF.py:
+A little script that makes requests with modified Host headers, set to localhost variants.